 Three credits.
 Prerequisite: Open only to graduate students in Literatures, Cultures and Languages; others with consent.
 May be repeated with a change of topic for up to nine credits.

-Narrative in 20th- and 21st-century literature, including its criticism and theory, in traditional and nontraditional literary forms.5376.
-The Prose of the French Renaissance
+Narrative in 20th- and 21st-century literature, including its criticism and theory, in traditional and nontraditional literary forms.

+5375.
+Aesthetic Trends in Twentieth-Century French Literature

 Three credits.

-5377.
-The Poetry of the French Renaissance

-Three credits.

-5380.
+Prerequisite: Open to graduate students in Literatures, Cultures, and Languages; others with instructor consent.
+May be repeated for up to 12 credits with change in content.5380.
 Seminar in Francophone Literature

 Three credits.
 May be repeated for credit with change of topic.

 The study of the literature from the French-speaking world outside of France (Quebec, the Antilles, West Africa, the Maghreb) against the background of colonial and post-colonial history.

+5407.
+Problems in French Literature or Philology

+Variable (1-3) credits.
+Prerequisite: Open to graduate students in Literatures, Cultures, and Languages; others with instructor consent.
+May be repeated for up to 12 credits with change in content.